-Discussion: The authentication methods that can be used (appear in the list-of-values) are either those listed here or are vendor-unique methods: KRB5, SPKM1, SPKM2, SRP, CHAP, None.
+Discussion: The authentication methods that can be offered are either those listed here or are vendor-unique methods: KRB5, SPKM1, SPKM2, SRP, CHAP, None.
 The initiator and target MUST implement CHAP.
-All other authentication methods are OPTIONAL.
+All other authentication methods are optional.

 Test Setup: The DUT and Test Station pair should be able to make a TCP connection.